zulip/zulip/docs/production/authentication-methods.md

 `AUTHENTICATION_BACKENDS` and following the steps outlined in the comment documentation in `/etc/zulip/settings.py`.

+If your server was originally installed from a release in the `4.x` series or earlier, you will need to update your `settings.py` file.
+You can find instructions on how to do that in a [separate doc][update-inline-comments].

 Note that `SOCIAL_AUTH_OIDC_ENABLED_IDPS` only supports a single IdP currently.

 The Return URL to authorize with the provider is